PexMor/3d-print-etc/docs/index.md

 The flash the new firmware:

 > __Note:__ when using USPASP like from [atnel.pl](https://atnel.pl/EN/atb-usbasp-programmer.html) based on original [Fischl design](https://www.fischl.de/usbasp/).
-You have to use special cable the 2x5 ribbon cable CANNOT be used as is.
-You have to either make a new cable (2x5->2x3) or use the 2x5->2x3 adapter (see [hints](https://uptanium.org/Firmware-Snapshot-A8.html)).
-You could also user the Arduino as ISP programmer sketch, but my favourite is the USBASP.
+You have to use special cable the 2x5 ribbon cable that CANNOT be used as-is.
+You have to either make a new cable (2x5->2x3, see the [link to schematics](https://github.com/ralf-e/ANET-3D-Board-V1.0)) or use the 2x5->2x3 adapter (see [hints](https://uptanium.org/Firmware-Snapshot-A8.html)).
+Eventually you could also user the Arduino as ISP programmer sketch, but my favourite is the USBASP.

 ![2x5 to 2x3 adapter](usbasp_adapter.jpg)